ChickenProp/chickenprop.github.com/drafts/matched-betting.md

     Another type is the "risk-free" bet, which I won't go into here partly because I'm not 100% sure what it means.
 But I *think* that "£10 in risk-free bets" allows you to make a bet of more than £10, and if you lose, you get £10 back.
 I think the way to treat it is as putting £10 into a free bet (stake not returned) and the remainder of your stake into a qualifying bet, and so by default you should put in no more than the risk-free amount.

 [^graph-shape]: Another way to look at this is by the shape of the "more profitable" space on the graphs of $P_q(O_b, σ)$ and $P_f(O_b, σ)$.
 In both cases, this is the space below and to the right of one of the level curves.
 On the $P_f$ graph, it's defined by two lines: $σ = 0$ and the level curve itself.
 If we add a line with constant $O_b$, that line can carve up the "less profitable" space without entering the "more profitable" space.
 But on the $P_q$ graph, the "more profitable" space is also defined by the line $O_b = 1$.
 Any line we draw with constant $O_b ≠ 1$ or $σ ≠ 0$ will carve up the "more profitable" space.

+[^interesting-questions]: A thing I'd like to explore at some point, is qualifying bets where you only win a free bet under certain circumstances.
+For example, you bet on a team to win a football match, and you win a free bet iff your team is winning at the end of both halves.
+Here you're not guaranteed to turn a profit, but you might still make one in expectation.